Indonesia woman irked by mosque noise convicted of blasphemy

 The woman’s lawyer, Ranto Sibarani, said the sentence would be appealed.
 A conservative group, Islamic Community Forum, said Meilana’s sentence was too light.

-The maximum sentence for blasphemy is two years.
+The maximum sentence for blasphemy is five years.

-Indonesia’s Constitution guarantees freedom of speech and religion but in recent years blasphemy cases have been filed against those perceived as offending Islam.
-The overwhelming majority end with guilty verdicts.
+Indonesia’s Constitution guarantees freedom of speech and religion, but in recent years blasphemy cases have been filed against people perceived as offending Islam in a possible sign of a more conservative brand of the religion gaining ground in Indonesia.
+The overwhelming majority of cases end with guilty verdicts.

+Since 2004, 147 people have been imprisoned under blasphemy or related laws, according to monitoring by Human Rights Watch.
+The number of cases has slowed since 2014 under President Joko “Jokowi” Widodo’s administration.

 Last year, the minority Christian and ethnic Chinese governor of Jakarta, the capital, was convicted of blasphemy and imprisoned for two years after massive street protests over comments seized upon by his political opponents.